Of all the video calling apps to see growth during the coronavirus pandemic, Zoom's rise has arguably been the most striking.

 Zoom's free tier allows people to be in a meeting for up to 40 minutes.
 Once that mark has been reached, everyone will be kicked out of the call.
 This is probably the most frustrating thing about Zoom, but it acts as an incentive for people to pay for a subscription.

-They start at £11.99 per month, which extends the time limit to 24 hours.
+They start at £11.99 per month, with the cheapest subscription extending the time limit to 24 hours.
 More expensive plans remove the limit altogether, and it's worth noting that only the host needs to subscribe.
-See the full range of subscriptions here.
+See the full range here.

 How do I get around the Zoom time limit?

 Once the call gets close the official 40-minute limit, a countdown clock will appear in the meeting window.
 At this point, the host should choose Leave Meeting (not End for All!).
-While it might look like the meeting has ended, if everyone clicks on the original joining link a new 40-minute period will start over again.
+While it might look like the meeting has ended, if everyone clicks on the original joining link or enters the same ID, a new 40-minute period will start over again.

 What if I don't want to use Zoom?

-Check out more alternatives in our guide to the best online video conferencing services.
+Check out more options in our guide to the best online video conferencing services.